-My main role In Post-Production is editing but I have experience from ideation and production to motion graphics.
-If I’m not proactive, I find that it is common to become isolated or to be typecast and ignored apart from my specific role or expertise.
+My main role in Post-Production is editing, but I have experience from ideation and production, to motion graphics and animation.
+And one thing I’ve found is if I’m not proactive, it’s easy to become isolated or typecast apart from my specific role.
 I’d like to share some tips to keep you refreshed and energized for every project that comes your way.

 Too often post-production creatives aren’t consulted during the projects conception.
 It’s not until you’re in the edit suite that an editor gets to contribute.
 This can inadvertently cause us to be reactive rather than proactive.
 Whenever possible I request to be involved in the initial ideation phase.

 Contributing from the beginning will help you engage in a whole new way.